jeffmcmahan/Function.check/README.md

 ```

 ## Generics
-Generic array and object types can be specified, by altering the standard angle bracket notation to use square brackets instead.
+Generic array, object, and promise types can be specified, by altering the standard angle bracket notation to use square brackets instead.
 An array of strings would thus be expressed: `Array[String]` instead of `Array<String>`.

 ```js
 function newUser(name=String, friends=Array[User]) {